Slugger70/Notes/GVL4.1_to_uswgi.md

 `sudo supervisorctl restart gx:*`

+It can be a bit more nuanced than that..
+For example to just restart Galaxy's webapp: `sudo supervisroctl restart gx:galaxy` and to just restart one of the job handlers (say handler0): `sudo supervisorctl restart gx:handler0`

 ## Log files

 Galaxy's log files are now threefold.
 One for the webserver app and one each for the two headless job handlers..
 They are now located as follows: